VIBE CODING

 What's included in the AI Framework?

-Smart Context Router (AGENTS.md), reusable skill library following the Agent Skills open standard, living documentation that auto-regenerates via Git hooks, quality gates (tests, types, security), and PRD-driven development workflows.
+Smart Context Router (AGENTS.md), a 22-skill library following the Agent Skills open standard, living docs that Git hooks keep in sync, quality gates (type checks and lint on every commit, tests in CI, and an AI OWASP security review), and PRD-driven development workflows.

 Can I use VibeReady without AI tools?